 You should be looking out for a spot that is Asymmetrical, has an irregular Border, has different Colours, has an enlarging Diameter or is Evolving or changing in some way.
 Just one of these characteristics should alert you that something could be wrong, and you should go to see your doctor about it as soon as you can.

 It is never too late to look after your health.
-Use sun protection measures when you are outdoors and the UV index is 3 or above, as well as regularly checking your skin using the ABCDE method.
+Use sun protection measures when you are outdoors, as well as regularly checking your skin using the ABCDE method.
 Skin cancer is not inevitable in life, regardless of the years of exposure to UV radiation, so try and make the positive change today.